GabrielCalin/PlotKing/roadmap.md

 21. **Automatic Translation**
    - Add automatic **multi-language translation** for full books or chapters.
    - Universal model-agnostic design, with export to any supported language.
+   - **Main Language System**: There will be a main language, and translated versions will only allow either re-generation from scratch or generation with minimal changes + manual edits.

 ---